NoahIsADeveloper/Slime-TD/README.md

 Go to the extension settings, and change path to the LOVE2D executable <br>

-IF ABOVE DOESN'T WORK EITHER: <br> doesn't work, find your LOVE2D executable or a shortcut to it, then drag the project folder into it.
+IF ABOVE DOESN'T WORK EITHER: <br>
+Find your LOVE2D executable or a shortcut to it, then drag the project folder into it.

 ## OFFICIAL LINKS
 https://shibathedeveloper.itch.io/slime-td